2019 Atlantic Coast Conference football season

 The 2019 Atlantic Coast Conference football season, part of the 2019 NCAA Division I FBS football season, is the 67th season of college football play for the Atlantic Coast Conference (ACC).
 It began on August 29, 2019, and ended on January 13, 2020.
 The ACC consists of 14 members in two divisions.

 The entire 2019 schedule was released on January 16, 2019.
 The new cable/satellite television channel ACC Network debuted this season, and broadcast 40 regular season games.

-Previous season

-Clemson defeated Pittsburgh 42–10 in the ACC Football Championship Game.
-The victory, along with a 12–0 regular season record, earned Clemson a berth in the College Football Playoff.
-The Tigers were the number two seed in the playoff and faced Notre Dame in the Cotton Bowl.
-The Tigers won this game 30–3 and advanced to the National Championship game where they defeated Alabama 44–16.
-With this victory Clemson earned the 2019 College Football National Championship.

 Preseason

 ACC Kickoff

 The 2019 ACC Kickoff was held on July 17 & 18 at the Westin Hotel in Charlotte, North Carolina.
 On July 2, 2019, the ACC announced that 28 athletes from the 14 ACC teams would be available for press questions at the Kickoff event.

 The Preseason Poll was released on July 22, 2019, after the Kickoff Event.
 Clemson was elected an overwhelming favorite to repeat as ACC Champions, receiving 170 of 173 Championship votes.